RuTpasswd/beautification/README.md

 # beautification
-This is a beauty website
+This is a beauty saloon website